ms/buildtogether.tech/src/automation.md

-Configuring actions like these is a programming task like any other, except for the fact that you specify what you want in YAML rather than in Python, JavaScript, or some other language.  <cite>Zampetti2020</cite> looks at how *not* to use CI, and can serve as a good checklist of things to avoid.
+Configuring actions like these is a programming task like any other, except for the fact that you specify what you want in YAML rather than in Python, JavaScript, or some other language.  [% b Zampetti2020 %] looks at how *not* to use CI, and can serve as a good checklist of things to avoid.

 If you don't want to go this far, you can add <span g="pre_commit_hook"